 Enterprise: My research emphasizes innovations and novel applications of computer vision, pattern recognition and deep learning techniques for human motion analysis, human computer interaction, surveillance, ambient assisted living, machine vision and intelligent systems.
 I work with industry and research partners on a number of projects in these areas.

 Grants: I contributed to a number of projects funded by EPSRC, NHS, Innovate UK, TSB and industrial sponsored projects.
-Recent funding obtained (as PI & Co-I) includes four EPSRC and industry sponsored PhD projects (£450K), Agricultural Robot project funded by the Innovate UK (£388K, total £500k), EPSRC National Productivity Investment Fund (£78K), and NHS England Regional Innovation Fund (total £130K) .
+Recent funding obtained (as PI & Co-I) includes four EPSRC and industry sponsored PhD projects (£450K), Air Quality Monitoring funded by Newton Fund (total £470K), Agricultural Robot project funded by the Innovate UK (£388K, total £500k), EPSRC National Productivity Investment Fund (£78K), and NHS England Regional Innovation Fund (total £130K) .
 These projects aim to develop novel algorithms and technology in AI, computer vision, deep learning, robotics and intelligent systems.
 The developed technology will help to solve a number of theoretical and practical challenges for modelling, reasoning and pattern recognition required in real world applications, e.g. machine understanding of human activity and behaviours, autonomous underwater vehicles, HCI, human movement analysis in sports, biofeedback and control, agricultural robots, automation, ambient intelligence, cyber security, surveillance, assistive living and handwriting document analysis etc.

 - Computer vision, pattern recognition

-- Human posture and activity recognition from multimodality data
+- Human posture and activity recognition from visual and sensor data

 - Movement intention and musculoskeletal motion analysis in sports science and rehabilitation